The Agent Framework Gap: Part 3 - Why It Exists and What You Give Up

 Let me be blunt about money:

-LangChain raised $59M in funding.
+LangChain raised $M in funding.
 AutoGen is backed by Microsoft Research.
 CrewAI has venture backing.

-ellmer is maintained by Hadley Wickham as part of his job at Posit. tidyllm is a community experiment. chattr is a GitHub repo with 200 stars.
+ellmer is maintained by Posit. tidyllm is a community experiment. chattr is a GitHub repo with few hundred stars.

 The Functional Programming Hurdle